cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

   (e.g. `-fsanitize=undefined` is an umbrella "undefined behaviour sanitizer" for `gcc`)
   - These sanitizers can detect errors such as buffer overflows
+- We examine sanitizers further under the heading of \alert{dynamic analysis}

 [sanitizers]: https://hpc-wiki.info/hpc/Compiler_Sanitizers